Affiliate marketing is divided into different affiliate payment types and models.

-- Source a multiple products, services, and affiliate programs/networks within your niche.
+- Source multiple products, services, and affiliate programs/networks within your niche.

-- Get in contact with your affiliate manager for any additional options that aren’t readily available to the general affiliate program members.
+- Contact your affiliate manager for additional options that aren’t readily available to the general affiliate program members.

 - Begin implementing a variety of affiliate offers based on the different models in the general areas where users interact with your website and business.

-- Test and optimize each campaign; run split tests to discover which affiliate model works best on each of your web pages.
-You may find a CPA offer performs greater than others on certain pages.
-Likewise, you may find the opposite.
-It’s important to mix it up.
+- Test and optimize each campaign and run split tests to discover which affiliate model works best on each of your web pages.

 Through this approach to affiliate marketing, you’re creating a stronger foundation that will limit the impact of negative events such as being banned from a network or a product falling out of favor.

-The following are a few suggested networks and affiliate program resources that will help you diversity your affiliate payout methods:
+The following are a few suggested networks and affiliate program resources that will help you diversify your affiliate payment methods:

-All-in-all, your overall success with affiliate marketing comes down to your ability to stay flexible and implement new strategies.
-The landscape for affiliate marketing is ever changing; failure to evolve and test new offers (and payout models) will leave you empty handed.
+All-in-all, your success with affiliate marketing comes down to your ability to stay flexible and implement new strategies.
+The industry (and its affiliate payment types) are always changing and so failure to evolve and test new offers will leave you empty-handed.